ASNA/SunFarm/docs/merging-two-screens.md

 ## Declaring DatabaseFiles in C# does not make fields available to Program

->&#128161; We don't get the benefits of RPG -- *we are not in Kansas anymore* ;) --
+>&#128161; We don't get the benefits of RPG -- [we are not in Kansas anymore](https://wordhistories.net/2019/06/25/kansas-anymore/) --

 RPG developers were accustomed to database language facilities that do not exist in a *General Purpose* Language such as C#.

 In particular, declaring files in RPG would make available *global* fields that provided access to active records defined in these files (Database or Workstation).

+>Please read [RPG Database Language Support](https://asnaqsys.github.io/concepts/program-structure/rpg-language-support.html) to understand how Database access is supported by ASNA QSys.

-ASNA Monarch Runtime uses [Partial classes](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods) to *complete* the equivalent database facilities built-into RPG Language.
+ASNA QSys Runtime uses [Partial classes](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods) to *complete* the equivalent database facilities built-into RPG Language.

 >Note: When adding new database file references to a C# Program, the implementation of the *partial* IO classes needs to be re-generated.
 We will show later in this chapter how that is done.

 ### Declaring Sales and Returns Database file